The King of Limbs: Live from the Basement

-The King of Limbs: Live from the Basement is a 2011 live video album by the English alternative rock band Radiohead, performing their eighth album, The King of Limbs (2011).
+The King of Limbs: Live from the Basement is a 2011 live video album by the English rock band Radiohead, comprising songs from their eighth album, The King of Limbs (2011).
 It was Radiohead's second performance for the series From the Basement, following In Rainbows – From the Basement (2008).
-The producer, Nigel Godrich, described it as an effort to record a different version of The King of Limbs and show it in a new light.
+Radiohead's producer, Nigel Godrich, described it as an effort to record a different version of The King of Limbs and show it in a "different light".

 Music

-The video includes performances of all eight tracks from Radiohead's 2011 album The King of Limbs, plus the songs "The Daily Mail", "Staircase" and "Supercollider".
+The video includes performances of all eight tracks from Radiohead's 2011 album The King of Limbs, plus the songs "The Daily Mail", "Staircase", and "Supercollider".
 It was recorded in Maida Vale Studios, London, and produced by Radiohead's longtime collaborator Nigel Godrich.
-Radiohead were joined by Clive Deamer on additional drums and percussion, and a horn section for several songs.
+Radiohead were joined by Clive Deamer on additional drums and percussion, and by a horn section for some songs.